-We launched it because 3 in 5 employees experience symptoms of poor mental health related to work but 1 in 2 don’t feel comfortable talking about mental health at work (Business in the Community Mental Health at Work Report 2017).
+This matters to us because 3 in 5 employees experience symptoms of poor mental health related to work but 1 in 2 don’t feel comfortable talking about mental health at work (Business in the Community Mental Health at Work Report 2017).

-As part of the campaign we launched two new services, the Wellbeing Hub containing our most frequently requested resources and tools, and an interactive chatbot which provides rooted conversations that guide and signpost people to help and support as well as offering wellbeing exercises.
+As part of the campaign we launched two new services, the Wellbeing Hub containing our most frequently requested resources and tools, and an interactive chatbot which provides routed conversations that guide and signpost people to help and support as well as offering wellbeing exercises.

 Our job is to support civil servants, past and present, when times are tough, listening without judgement and offering practical, financial and emotional support, particularly when dealing with life's challenges.
-That’s why in March 2019 we have launched our Brexit and mental health advertising campaign that makes clear that whilst civil servants are facing immense challenges talking about their mental health doesn’t have to be one of them.
+That’s why we launched this mental health and wellbeing campaign which clearly identifies whilst civil servants are facing even more immense challenges talking about the difficulties, mental health doesn’t have to be one of them.